• Post a Project

 While it remains unclear who will be tapped to advertise on Disney+, it’s safe to assume these companies will be selected intentionally.

 Disney has carefully curated its content to be family-friendly.
-Disney+ is playing the long game with monetization, and they don’t want to disturb their brand image by adding inappropriate ad content to their platform.
+Disney+ is playing the long game with monetization, and it doesn’t want to compromise its brand image by adding inappropriate ad content to its platform.
 Instead, they plan to limit who can advertise on Disney+ to those with mass appeal.

 Additionally, they plan to limit what content ads will appear on.
 For example, ads will not appear on kindergarten programming and the minimal ads are expected to cover family-friendly content.